Home Compare DAL vs IAG.L

 Delta Air Lines vs International Consolidated Airlines Group: Which Stock Looks Stronger in 2026?

-International Consolidated Airlines holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+The structural profiles are close, with International Consolidated Airlines carrying a narrow edge on profitability.
 Delta Air Lines still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Delta Air Lines carries the stronger setup — intact trend against International Consolidated Airlines's broken trend.
 That leaves a split case: the structural lead stays with International Consolidated Airlines, but the market is not currently confirming it.

 INDUSTRY COMPARISON